linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 ```

 - `System.out.println`: Appends a newline character.
 Subsequent output appears
   on the next line.
+For example, "red" and "green" are printed on separate lines
+  because a newline is added after printing "red".
 - `System.out.print` : Does not append a newline character.
 Subsequent output
   appears on the same line.
+For instance, "green" and "blue" are printed on the
+  same line because no newline is added after printing "green".

 | Expected Output                        | Actual Output                              |
 | -------------------------------------- | ------------------------------------------ |